shahanakattil/MS-900-Lab-Content/Instructions/Module-2-Microsoft-Teams-for-Collaboration.md

 1. To learn more about teams policies refer to https://docs.microsoft.com/en-us/microsoftteams/assign-policies.

+> **Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+- Click the Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

-## Conclusion
+## Review

 In this module, you learned how to work with Teams policies and use Teams for collaboration.

+## You have successfully completed the lab